In addition to following each of the four foundational disciplines, you may choose to explore a number of academic themes including:

 - Childhood: modules on the Introduction to Child Development, Constructions of Childhood and the Social World of Childhood draw on historical, cross-cultural, psychological and sociological perspectives to understand the role of the child in society and the development of child identity.

-Education and Childhood through Film and Literature
+- Education, Childhood and Youth Culture: Film and Literature

 Years 2 and 3

 - Core Texts in Education (alternative compulsory single and combined honours)

 - Historical Perspectives on Education (acceptable for single and combined honours)

 - The Developing Child (acceptable for single and combined honours)

 - Educational Inequalities (compulsory for single and combined honours)

 - Literature for Young Children (acceptable for single and combined honours)

 - Inclusion: Special Educational Needs and Disabilities (acceptable for single and combined honours)

 - Psychology and Education (compulsory for single and combined honours)